Health and Safety policy

 ManagersEach Manager is responsible for health and safety within their area, including:

-- Ensuring that a health and safety programme is in place for their department/ section and to keep appropriate written records.
+- Ensuring that a safety programme is in place for their department/ section and to keep appropriate written records.

-- The programme should include such arrangements as: risk assessments, routine inspections, control of contractors, and health and safety training (induction, general and specialist), that risk assessments are reviewed annually and that office risk assessments are undertaken quarterly.
+- The programme should include such arrangements as: risk assessments, routine inspections, control of Partners, and relevant training (induction, general and specialist), that risk assessments are reviewed annually and that office risk assessments are undertaken quarterly.

 - Monitor accident and incident reports relating to their areas of responsibility and take prompt and appropriate action thereon.